 Applications can read and write to the local file system, but the storage should be considered ephemeral (i.e., it is not guaranteed to be available between application restarts, and is never available to other application instances).
 Redeploying your application will reset the storage for your application to only what is included in the upload bundle.

 Important note: If your shiny application collects information that you would like to have persisted, you will need to write the data to a persistent data store (e.g., databases, Dropbox, Google Sheets, S3 etc.).
 For more information, please read Persistent storage with Shiny.

 5.1 Understanding the storage lifecycle

 When a request for an application is made but there are no Application Instances running, a new Application Instance will be started.
 That Application Instance will get a full copy of the bundle provided at the time the application was deployed.
 The storage will be persistent while the application is in the Running state.
 After the idle timeout is reached, the application will be put into a Sleeping state, and any changes to the file system will be lost.
 In the future, we expect to add support for persistent storage that can be made available across application restarts.
-If that is of interest to you or your team, please drop us a line on the shinyapps.io Users list.
+If that is of interest to you or your team, please drop us a line in the shinyapps.io Community.